 Change properties of objects:

-This function can change most string and number properties of objects (names, numerical values, object identifiers (OID), etc.) and should be used with caution.
-The property_name parameter can be discerned by opening the Settings page of an object and looking at the HTML source of the INPUT fields.
+This function can change most string and number properties of objects (names, numeric values, object identifiers (OID), etc.).
+Use it with caution.
+You can discern the property_name parameter by opening the Settings page of an object and looking at the HTML source of the INPUT fields.
 For example, the INPUT field for the tags of an object has the name tags_.
 Leave away the underscore _ and use tags as a value for the property_name parameter.